ryanmelt/qtbindings/README.txt

      ruby -v #=> ruby 2.0.0
 5. rake build
 6. rake VERSION=4.8.x.y gemnative
      Where the x is the subversion of QT and y is the patch level of qtbindings
+7. rake VERSION=4.8.x.y gemqt
+     Where the x is the subversion of QT and y is the patch level of qtbindings

 Note: The gem is built twice to create the FAT binary which will work